 Your new hip is designed to eliminate pain and increase function.
 There are certain movements that place undue stress on your new hip.
 For your safety, these should be avoided.
 This is especially true during the first six weeks after your surgery.

 INCORRECT

 - You should avoid crossing your legs at any time.
-This includes crossing the operated leg over the un-operated leg and vice-versa. - You should sit in high chairs with arms - You should not pivot or twist on your feet. - You should lift your feet and turn your feet and body when turning.
+This includes crossing the operated leg over the - You should sit in high chairs with arms vice-versa.

+un-operated leg and

 CORRECT